shibumi/Podcast-dl/README.md

 * cre.fm with Tim Pritlove
 * logbuch-netzpolitik with Tim Pritlove and Linus Neumann // not supported at the moment
 * freakshow.fm with Tim Pritlove, Denis Ahrens, hukl, roddi and Clemens Schrimpe
+* not-safe-for-work.de with Tim Pritlove and Holger Klein

 In case of complaint feel free to send me an email.
 We can talk about it :)